Newby’s award winning gardens, mostly created in the early 1920s, have evolved over the years making a major contribution to 20th century gardening.

 Our Double Herbaceous Border is a crescendo of summer colour

-As we reach the end of July there is so much to see in the garden.
+As we move into August there is so much to see in the garden.
 The double Herbaceous Border is full of colour with undulating drifts of flowering perennials.
 Echinacea, Lythrum and Sanguisorba mingle with insect friendly Eryngium, Echinops and Veronicastrum.
 Walking down the border don’t miss the exquisite shell panels inside the pavilions just before the river.

 Sylvia’s Garden continues to offer a peaceful and dreamy retreat sit on a corner among the soft delicate planting.